Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Event Categories

 If necessary, a Functional or System Administrator can restrict the visibility of these calendar event categories from general requestors by abridging the list of categories in the 25Live System Settings.
-It is also possible to configure a custom Event Form for requestors that excludes the Event Categories editor entirely from their view.
-As illustrated in the image below, a typical naming convention for Event Categories targeting specific calendars is Calendar - Calendar Name.
+For more information concerning how to provide an abridged list of Event Categories to Requestors or how to hide Event Categories entirely from Requestors, review the article, Event Categories and 25Live Publisher.

 25Live Pro - System Settings - Calendar Categories